[first published 4 July 2014]

 David Pence writes:

 The militias would not be enough to defeat the mighty British Army, so the Continental Army was formed by a resolution of the Continental Congress on June 14, 1775.
-The Congress commissioned George Washington as Commander-in-Chief of that army five days later.
+A few days later, the Congress commissioned George Washington as its Commander-in-Chief.

 |Gen. Henry Knox: self-educated artilleryman|

 The British evacuated Boston – on March 17, 1776 – after militia and Continental forces besieged the city for 11 months.
 The stalemate was turned when the Knox Expedition to the newly captured Fort Ticonderoga brought 60 tons of captured heavy artillery over difficult terrain in mid-winter to bear on the encircled British.
 (This is now celebrated as “Evacuation Day” in Massachusetts along with another feast of national identity: Saint Patrick’s Day.)

 The Declaration of Independence was signed in Philadelphia on July 4, 1776.